iodeo/Minitel-ESP32/upython/uPyMinitel/README.md

 uPyMinitel is an adaptation of [PyMinitel library](https://github.com/Zigazou/PyMinitel)

-uPyMinitel provides a Minitel class fidele to minitel technical specs.
+uPyMinitel provides a Minitel class faithful to minitel technical specs.
 This is areally good way to get started with Minitel and discover in details how it works.

 ## Example description